huhenU/TegraExplorer/README.md

 A payload-based file explorer for your switch!

+huhen's note: Yes, the code I added is bad, I know nothing about C and I'll worry about good code when I have to.

 ## Usage
 1. Get your favorite payload injector
 2. Inject TegraExplorer as a payload